Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Integral solution of the kinetic equation of radiation propagation

-compare it, for instance, with equation (2.33) in \cite{Zeldovich2012}. $I_{\nu 0} $ in the solution \eqref{EQ__35-1_} is an arbitrary integration constant corresponding to the intensity of radiation entering the body at point $r=0$, at time $t-\frac{r}{c} $, in the direction specified by angles $\left(\theta ,\varphi \right)$; the angular dependence in the right part of the solution \eqref{EQ__35-1_} is not explicitly shown.
-According to the first summand in the solution \eqref{EQ__35-1_}, the radiation at point $r$ of the explored line is formed by photons, generated at points $r'$ of the segment $\left[0,r\right]$ at the earlier time instances, among which only the portion $\exp \left[-\int _{r'}^{r} \left(\kappa '_{\nu } \right)_{r'',{\kern 1pt} t-\frac{r-r''}{c} } dr''\right]$ reaches the point $r$.
-The solution \eqref{EQ__35-1_} may be verified by its direct substitution into equation \eqref{EQ__1_}.
+cf., for example, the equation (2.33) in \cite{Zeldovich2012}. $I_{\nu b}$ in \eqref{line_int_sol} denotes an arbitrary integration constant corresponding to the intensity of the entering radiation at the point $ \mathbf{r}\left( s_b \right) $ (or simply $s_b$, $ s_b \leq s $) on (left) border of the medium at the time $t-\frac{s}{c} $ in the direction defined by the unit vector $\mathbf{\Omega }$.
+The solution \eqref{line_int_sol} may be verified by its direct substitution into the equation \eqref{line_kin_eq}.